 - 1. For clubs with poor training facilities will “Off the ball”, “Marking” and “Positioning” be unavailable to select from the individual training specific attribute

-- 2. Increasing the progress rate of players ability – ensuring a players current ability will close in to their potential ability.
+- 2. Increasing the progress rate of a player’s ability – ensuring a player’s current ability will close in on their potential ability.

-Investing in your training facilities are also very beneficial in a long-term financial point of view.
-A facility upgrade is as expensive as a new player, but will relate directly to your football philosophies agreed under job interview.
-Hypothetically, you can resign from signing expensive, established players and in turn look for cheap, young players with potential.
-Signing undeveloped players for low prices, developing them to much better players thanks to your superior training facilities is an easy way to make loads of money.
+Investing in your training facilities is also very beneficial from a long-term financial point of view.
+A facility upgrade is as expensive as a new player but will relate directly to your football philosophies agreed under the job interview.
+Hypothetically, you can revert from signing expensive, established players and in turn look for cheap, young players with potential.
+Signing undeveloped players for low prices, developing them into much better players thanks to your superior training facilities is an easy way to make loads of money.
 When a given player develops, his value increases.
 Before he’s sold, he will benefit your team with his improved skills, granting you better results in the process.
-Eventually your club will become a much better, richer and reputable institution.
+Eventually, your club will become a much better, richer, and a more reputable institution.

-Another point of upgrading the training facilities are the enhanced ability to attract better players.
-By continously improving clubs training facilities, there will be far more players who wants to look at the possibilities of putting pen on paper for your club.
+Another point of upgrading the training facilities is the enhanced ability to attract better players.
+By continuously improving clubs’ training facilities, there will be far more players who want to look at the possibilities of putting pen on paper for your club.